-In general, trains in Switzerland are very punctual
+Basically, trains in Switzerland are very punctual

 Roughly speaking, the punctuality of the SBB is around 90%.
-Playing poker and hoping that the train will wait for you will only lead to a pleasing result in 10% of cases
+Playing poker and hoping that the train will wait for you will only lead to a pleasing result in 10% of cases.

-The streetcars are responsible on the one hand for the fine development in the cities and on the other hand for the development of the surrounding agglomerations.
-They often run at very frequent intervals - sometimes every two minutes - and in the case of Basel, they even extend beyond the national border
+Only four cities in Switzerland have significant streetcar networks: Zurich, Geneva, Bern and Basel.
+The streetcars are on the one hand responsible for the fine development in the cities and on the other hand for the development of the surrounding agglomerations.
+They often run at very frequent intervals - sometimes every two minutes - and in the case of Basel, they even extend beyond the national border.

 If you are aware of this, however, you should be able to live in peaceful coexistence with the streetcars.